DonnerLab/2019_eLife_Desender/README.md

 # 2019_eLife_Desender
 Repo for "Confidence predicts speed-accuracy tradeoff for subsequent decisions", authored by Kobe Desender, Annika Boldt, Tom Verguts, & Tobias H donner.
 Published in eLife.

-The raw data from this paper are available here https://osf.io/83x7c/
+The raw data from this paper are available here: https://osf.io/83x7c/ (behavior) and here: https://github.com/AnnikaBoldt/Boldt_Yeung_2015 (EEG)

 #BEHAVIOR
 1. "preprocess_and_behavior.R" loads and preprocesses raw data in R 3.4.2, saves the cleaned data for hddm fitting, and creates the figures and analysis for the behavior.